Revature-Salesforce-Training/curriculum/Week 1 - Web Dev, SDLC, LWC OSS, SLDS/JavaScript/LNJavaScript.md

 ## Out of Scope

 As we said at the beginning of this module, our JavaScript introduction is not meant to be comprehensive.
 As such, there are many topics related to our studies that we did not discuss because they were out of the scope of this module.
 However, your author always seeks to be as helpful as possible, so links to documentation on some of these topics are included in the Helpful References/Links section.
 Let's touch on them and briefly explain some other topics.

 First, useful string and array methods that we did not talk about in the JavaScript Variables section can be found at the JavaScript String Reference (w3schools) and JavaScript Array Reference (w3schools) links, respectively.

-In the JavaScript Control Flow section, we said that many Apex operators have identical counterparts in JS.
-However, we did not touch on the strict equality/inequality (see the Equality comparisons and sameness (MDN web docs) and Comparison operators (MDN web docs) links), ternary (Conditional (ternary) operator (MDN web docs)), or modulus (JavaScript Arithmetic (w3schools)) operators.
-We also didn't talk about break/continue statements (JavaScript Break and Continue (w3schools)), for-in loops (for...in (MDN web docs)), or for-await-of loops (for await...of (MDN web docs)).

 When discussing falsy values in the appropriately named Falsy Values section, we neglected to say that null and undefined values are only equal to other null and undefined values, respectively.
 In addition, NaN is not equal to any value, not even itself.

 In our DOM sections, we did not talk about other ways to manipulate the DOM including creating, inserting, removing, and appending elements or getting the parents, siblings, or children nodes of an object on the DOM tree, information about these topics can be found at the JavaScript HTML DOM Elements (Nodes) (w3schools) and The HTML DOM Element Object (w3schools) references, respectively.

 Additional methods and properties of the XMLHttpRequest object can be found at The XMLHttpRequest Object (w3schools).
 Some further information about JSON is located at JSON - Introduction (w3schools).

-Unlike Salesforce and its languages, JS has no single authoritative documentation source.
+JS has no single authoritative documentation source.
 But this is not to say that there is not good documentation to be found.
 A couple particularly good websites are w3schools (see the JavaScript and HTML DOM Reference (w3schools) link) and the MDN web docs (see JavaScript (MDN web docs)); w3schools is your author's personal preference for a quick cheatsheet.

 Some final words of caution: don't use the document.write() method or the eval() method; document.write() erases and replaces any existing DOM elements and eval() is a door to malicious code injection.

 Alright, now go forth and script!